-But on Tuesday, the couple announced via their blog that Fixer Upper will end after this fifth season.
-The season premiere is scheduled for late November.
-(Watch with your tissues handy during a marathon of sorts that goes through tonight at 9.)
+But in September 2017, the couple announced via their blog that Fixer Upper will end after its fifth season.
 And spinoff Behind the Design will be soon after.

 "It is with both sadness and expectation that we share the news that season 5 of Fixer Upper will be our last," they wrote.

 This is how you go out, near the top of your game.
 And face it, we'll always have reruns...

 The show received its first Emmy nomination this past year and even though it lost out to Shark Tank for outstanding structured reality program, they really were just happy and surprised to be nominated.

 All together, now.
 "Awwww."